James L. Leighton: Education and career

-In 1996, Leighton began his independent career at Columbia, becoming Full Professor in 2004.
+In 1996, Leighton began his independent career at Columbia, becoming a full professor in 2004.
 In recognition of his scholarly contributions in the laboratory and classroom, he was awarded the Arthur C. Cope Scholar award (2003) by the American Chemical Society, as well as the Mark Van Doren Award for Teaching, Columbia's most prestigious teaching award.

 Notable contributions

 In addition to Leighton's novel methods for synthesizing natural products, including: CP-263,114, Leucascandrolide A, Mycoticin A, SCH 351448, Dolabelide D, Manzacidin C, Zincophorin, he has also pioneered the concept of strain-release silane Lewis acids.
 In particular, he has developed a silicon/pseudoephedrine allylation reagent for the highly enantioselective allylation of aldehydes and aldehyde/ketone derived hydrazones to give chiral alcohols and secondary/tertiary carbinamines, respectively.